 Portion of Society’s Total Cash Wealth that Bankers Took from Others and Are Earning Interest On = 1 – Reserve Ratio

-That formula does assume everyone has deposited all their gold coins into Pepper Bank, so maybe the number ends up being a little less.
+That formula does assume everyone has deposited all their gold coins into Peppercorn Bank, so the number ends up being a little less.
 But still, that’s why bankers can get very rich off of fractional reserve banking.

-The second thought I wanted to mention is that I haven’t clarified exactly why unstable prices are so inefficient for an economy.
+The second point I want to make is that I haven’t clarified exactly why unstable prices are so inefficient for an economy.
 I have, however, written before about the importance of prices being accurate, and there may be an opportunity to further illustrate that principle before this series ends.
 We will see.

-All right, it’s finally time to get back to the story of our fictitious society and see what monetary changes arise next!
-(It only took 5 posts to unpack all the changes that came about as a result of instituting fractional reserve banking, which I’d say isn’t too bad.)
+All right, it’s finally time to get back to the story of Avaria and see what monetary changes arise next!
+(It only took 5 1/2 posts to unpack all the changes that came about as a result of instituting fractional reserve banking way back in Part 10, which I’d say isn’t too bad.)

 Maybe you can guess what happens after the banker starts earning all that money from interest on the 23,000 Goldnotes he printed and lent out.
 People start seeing that he’s earning a lot of money.
 They eventually figure out what he’s done, and the clever ones figure out a great secret: They can start a bank and do the same thing!

 The town storyteller decides he has lots of rich friends who pay him to tell them stories, and he’s not earning enough just telling stories, so he uses his persuasive speaking skills to get them to invest in a new bank.
-He names it Story Bank.
-He spends the investment money on a beautiful new bank building with a nice big modern and extra-safe vault in it, and he designs a more beautiful banknote that, for simplicity, he also decides to call a Goldnote (but there’s the seal of Story Bank on this one instead of the Pepper Bank seal).
+He names it Storybook Bank.
+He spends the investment money on a beautiful new bank building with a nice big modern and extra-safe vault in it, and he designs a more beautiful banknote that, for simplicity, he also decides to call a Goldnote (but there’s the seal of Storybook Bank on this one instead of the Peppercorn Bank seal).

-Through all these efforts, plus on the recommendation from all the rich influential people who just invested in the bank, many people start choosing to store their gold coins in Story Bank instead of Pepper Bank.
+Through all these efforts, plus on the recommendation from all the rich influential people who just invested in the bank, many people start choosing to store their gold coins in Storybook Bank instead of Peppercorn Bank.

-Others do the same.
-There’s the town preacher who founds Verity Bank with the investment of his parishioners, and the Astrid Bank founded by the industrious Scandinavian immigrant community, and the Indie Bank founded by the musician who has some wealthy fans.
+Over time, other entrepreneurs in Avaria found additional banks.
+There’s the town preacher who founds Veritas Bank with the investment of his parishioners, and the Astro Bank founded by the industrious scientific community, and the Independent Bank founded by the antiestablishment community.
 All told, there are 5 banks at this point.
 Kind of overwhelming, really!

 They all find their niches and start earning money for their investors by instituting fractional reserve banking.
 And they all closely track the variability in the amount of specie in their vault and lend out the maximum number of Goldnotes they can get away with, sometimes even pushing their reserve ratios down to below 15%.
 After all, their investors want as high of a return on their investment as possible, and the founders of all these banks made big promises to them.